VILLASframework/documentation/docs/node/netem.md

 This network emulation is handled by Linux' [netem queuing discipline](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem) which is part of the traffic control subsystem.
 Take a look at the following manual page for supported metrics: [tc-netem(8)](http://man7.org/linux/man-pages/man8/tc-netem.8.html).

-VILLASnode only takes care of setup and initalizing the netem queuing discipline inside the kernel.
+VILLASnode only takes care of setup and initializing the netem queuing discipline inside the kernel.
 For this the iproute2 software package (`ip` & `tc` commands) must be installed.
 The configuration is done via the config file.
 Look at `etc/example.conf` for a section called `netem` or `tc-netem(8)` for more details.